samarthbhave/DSA-Assignments/README.md

 # DSA-Assignments
 I have uploaded the codes with their executables.
-I have successfully completed 7 questions from the questions.
+I have successfully completed 7 questions.
 Thank You